The West Wing: Home media

 The series is available on DVD, with a complete series set released in 2006.
 Season 1 is in the original 4:3 format while Season 2 onward are presented as anamorphic widescreen.
+The Season 1 through 6 DVD releases include episode audio commentaries from cast members, writers and directors.

-In 2010 the series was released in high-definition for the first time on streaming platforms Amazon Video and iTunes, with the first two seasons remastered in 16:9 to match the aspect ratio and resolution change in the third season.
+In 2010, the series was released in high-definition for the first time on streaming platforms Amazon Video and iTunes, with the first two seasons remastered in 16:9 to match the aspect ratio and resolution change in the third season.
+The complete series was released on Blu-ray on October 1, 2024.